-Montana Academy of Salons is licensed by Montana Board of Barbers and Cosmetologist,

-PO Box 200513,

-Helena, MT, 59620
+Montana Academy of Salons is licensed by Montana Board of Barbers and Cosmetologist, PO Box 200513, Helena, MT, 59620 Phone 406-841-2335

-Phone 406-841-2335

-Montana Academy of Salons is accredited by the National Accrediting Commission of Career Arts & Sciences, INC.
+Montana Academy of Salons is accredited by National Accrediting Commission of Career Arts & Sciences, INC. 4401 Ford Avenue, Suite 1300, Alexandria, Virginia, 22302-1432

-3015 Colvin St. Alexandria, VA 22314 Phone: 703-600-7600 Fax: 703-379-2200
+Phone: 703-600-7600 Fax: 703-379-2200

-Montana Academy of Salons is acknowledged by the Montana Board of Massage Therapy.
+Montana Academy of Salons is acknowledged by Montana Board of Massage Therapy Montana Board of Licensed Massage Therapy 301 So.

-301 So.
 Park 4th floor P.O.
-Box 200513

-Helena, Mt 59620-0513
+Box 200513 Helena, Mt 59620-0513

-Montana Academy of Salons is certified through the National Certification Board of Therapeutic Massage
+Montana Academy of Salons is certified through National Certification Board of Therapeutic Massage National Certification Board of Therapeutic Massage 13333 Burr Ridge Parkway, Suite 200 Burr Ridge, IL 60527

-13333 Burr Ridge Parkway, Suite 200 Burr Ridge, IL 60527 Phone: 630-627-8000 or 1-800-296-0664
+Phone: 630-627-8000 or 1-800-296-0664

-Note: All licensing, accrediting, and approval is posted at Montana Academy.
+Note: All licensing/accrediting/approval can be found posted at Montana Academy.

-NON-DISCRIMINATION STATEMENT
+NON DISCRIMINATION STATEMENT

-Montana Academy in its admission, educational courses, activities and graduation policies do not discriminate on the basis of age, sex, race, ethnic origin, color, religion, financial status, disability, sexual orientation, gender identity, veteran status or any other basis protected by the federal, state or local law.
-Montana Academy owner/administration is designated to coordinate Montana Academy's compliance with the requirements of Section 504, as required by 34 Code of the C.F.R. § 104.7(a).
+Montana Academy in its admission, educational courses, activities and graduation policies does not discriminate on the basis of age, sex, race, ethnic origin, color, religion, financial status, disability, sexual orientation, gender identity, veteran status or any other basis protected by the federal, state or local law.
+Montana Academy owner/administration is designated to coordinate Montana Academy compliance with the requirements of Section 504, as required by 34 Code of the C.F.R. § 104.7(a).

-All service members of the armed services will not be denied admissions based on reasons related to their service.
+All service members of the armed services will not be denied admissions, based on reasons related to their service.